Trillium: Higher-Order Concurrent and Distributed Separation Logic for Intensional Refinement: The Aneris Logic

+\paragraph{Functional Correctness} \cref{cor:paxos-impl-consensus} is a meta-logic theorem (\eg, in \Coq) that only talks about the program execution and it follows from the adequacy theorem and the model correctness theorem.
+However, it is not only in the meta-logic that we can exploit properties of the model to prove properties about programs as the model is also embedded as a \emph{resource} in the logic.

-\paragraph{Verifying Functional Correctness of Clients.} Recall from the Introduction that our instantiation of \ThePLog{} to \AnerisLang{} is an extension of \Aneris{}.
-This also means that the original safety adequacy theorem of the \Aneris{} logic still holds: by proving a Hoare triple about a program, the program is safe, \ie{} it does not crash. \listref{lst:paxos_client} shows a client application that receives a message from two different Paxos learners and asserts that the two values are equal; if the two values do not agree, the program crashes.
-By proving a suitable Hoare triple for the client program, we may compose a distributed system containing the client together with proposers, acceptors, and learner nodes and derive a Hoare triple for the full system.
-Using this single specification, we can \emph{both} show a consistency theorem like \corref{cor:paxos-impl-consensus} and prove that the distributed system does not crash.
-See the accompanying Coq development for more details.
+\cref{lst:paxos_client} shows a client application that receives a message from two different Paxos learners and asserts that the two values are equal; if the two values do not agree, the program crashes.
+We can prove a specification for the client of the shape $\knowInv{}{I_{\SDP}} \asts \ldots \wand \twpre{\textlang{client}~a}{\ldots}$.
+From the adequacy theorem it follows that the program is safe, \ie, it does not crash, which means the asserted statement must always hold.
+In the proof of this specification, the client will receive ghost resources from the learners conveying that $\val_{1}$ and $\val_{2}$ have been chosen (\ie, that a quorum of acceptors have accepted $\val_{i}$).
+By opening the invariant $I_{\SDP}$ and hence obtaining the model resource $\modelfrag(\paxosmsgs, \paxosMaxBal, \paxosMaxVal)$, we can combine this knowledge with \cref{thm:paxos-consistency}---a property exclusively of the model---and conclude that $\val_{1} = \val_{2}$.
+Naturally, we may still compose a distributed system containing the client together with proposers, acceptors, and learner nodes and derive a specification for the full system.
+This single specification for the full distributed system entails \emph{both} the refinement of the \TLA{} model and the safety of the programs running on all nodes.